The Best Oven Roasted Tomato Sauce, super easy and you can add all that extra zucchini too. Win, win!

 I don’t know if you can see it or not but around the edges some of the tomatoes have charred a bit, that is great, it gives it a delicious flavor, the longer you roast the thicker it will get.
 You choose how thick you want it.
 Salt and pepper to taste.

 I use my hand blender to puree it once it has cooled a bit.
-Wow, this is the first time I have priced one, they have gone up.
-I bought mine at Costco over 15 years ago and use it constantly.
 I love the little chopping attachment.

 Back to the recipe…sorry I got distracted there…